 Will I have time for other activities after any Salento coffee tours?

 Lots of people cram multiple activities a day into their time in Salento, as there is just so much to do here.
 And that works!

-If you arrive at a finca for one of the early-morning slots, yes, most Salento coffee tours will finish in time for you to get back to time for another adventure by lunchtime.
+If you arrive at a finca for one of the early-morning slots, yes, most Salento coffee tours will finish in time for you to get to another adventure by lunchtime.

-If you want to do the full 5-hour Valle de Cocora loop hike, I would not recommend pairing this with a finca visit on the same day.
-1. Your time is going to be very, very squeezed and 2.
-You’ll be bloody exhausted.
+However, if you want to do the full 5-hour Valle de Cocora loop hike, I would not recommend pairing this with a finca visit on the same day.
+1), your time is going to be very, very squeezed and 2), you’ll be bloody exhausted.
 The one-hour hike is fine to do in the same day though, if you’re nice and organised!

 Y fin!
 That’s a wrap on my reviews of 3 of the most loved Salento coffee tours.
 As there are so many great options in the Quindío area, I hope this review has been able to help your decision on which of the Salento coffee tours suit you best.
 Have an amazing time!